 Personal protective equipment (PPE)

-PPE are protective barriers that your employer provides to help you protect your skin, eyes, mouth, and nose from blood and body fluids.
-Types of PPE include:
+PPE are protective barriers that your employer provides.
+They help protect your skin, eyes, mouth, and nose from blood and body fluids.
+Types of PPE are:

 Protective gloves, gowns, and masks